Reasons for Procedure

 - Keeping your incisions covered

-- Redness, swelling, increasing pain, excessive bleeding, or discharge around the incision site
+- Redness, swelling, a lot of bleeding, or leaking around the incision

-- Numbness or tingling in the foot or toes
+- Numbness or tingling in your foot or toes

 - New or worsening symptoms